-Viburnums are a gardener’s best friends.
+Viburnums are a gardener’s best friend.
 They come to the rescue when you need a plant for a dry or very wet area.
-You’ll find cold hardy viburnums that thrive in direct full sun as well as partial shade.
+You’ll find cold hardy viburnums that thrive in direct, full sun as well as partial shade.

 Many of the 150 species of viburnum are native to this country.
-In general, viburnums grow in U.S. Department of Agriculture plant hardiness zones 2 to 9.
+In general, viburnums grow in USDA plant hardiness zones 2 to 9.
 Zone 2 is the coldest zone you’ll find in the country.
 That means that you are sure to find a good selection of viburnum shrubs in zone 4.